jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 #Basic Workflow

 Firstly, you must have a repository already **created**.
-In order to create your repository, you can use one of the creation methods in the *Installation document*.
+In order to create your repository, you can use one of the creation methods in the [Installation document]https://github.com/jsa4000/Getting-Started-GitHub/blob/master/01_INSTALLATION.md)

 The **golder rule** for every GitHub repository, is to keep your master branches clean.
 By clean, I mean without any changes, like that you can create at any time a branch from your master.
 Each time, that you want to commit a bug or a feature, you need to create a branch for it, which will be a copy of your master branch.